RzrZrx/Gluetun-qBittorrent-Port-Updater-Script-For-unRAID/Setup/Setup qBittorrent on Unraid 6.12.14.md

-# qBittorrent Setup on Unraid 6.12.14
+# qBittorrent Setup on Unraid 6.12.14 with GluetunVPN

 ## Overview
 This guide provides instructions for setting up qBittorrent on Unraid 6, integrated with GluetunVPN, including environment variables and network configuration.